claimvantage/absence-piechart/README.md

 This is the base URL for the pie chart requests.

 ## URL Parameters:
-These are the paramters that we support.
+The following are the parameters we support.
 In order for a pie chart to be drawn, the following parameters have to be present in the URL.

 1. chs - The chart size (width x height).
 1. chd - The chart data.